AdobeDocs/campaign-standard.it-IT/help/administration/using/configuring-email-channel.md

    I messaggi temporaneamente non consegnati sono soggetti a un nuovo tentativo automatico.
 Per ulteriori informazioni, consulta [Tentativi dopo un errore temporaneo di consegna](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

-   >[!NOTE]
+   >[!IMPORTANT]
    >
-   >Il numero massimo di nuovi tentativi da eseguire e il ritardo minimo tra di essi sono ora gestiti dall’MTA avanzato di Adobe Campaign, in base alle prestazioni sia cronologiche che attuali di un IP all’interno di un determinato dominio.
-Le impostazioni di **Nuovi tentativi** in Campaign verranno ignorate.
+   >Il numero massimo di tentativi da eseguire e il ritardo minimo tra i tentativi si basano ora sul livello di prestazioni di un IP sia storicamente che attualmente in un determinato dominio.
+Le impostazioni **[!UICONTROL Retry period]** e **[!UICONTROL Number of retries]** in Campaign verranno ignorate.

    <!--This section indicates how many retries should be performed the day after the send is started (**Number of retries**) and the minimum delay between retries (**Retry period**).
 By default, five retries are scheduled for the first day with a minimum interval of one hour, spread out over the 24 hours of the day.
 One retry per day is programmed after that and until the delivery deadline, which is defined in the **[!UICONTROL Delivery parameters]** section.-->